 Official student thesis presentation followed by examination; student incorporates any necessary changes and undertakes the necessary steps (see next section).
 3. MA thesis and supervision The MA thesis has a value of 18 credits that represent a certain number of hours invested in the thesis.
 There is no fixed length for a thesis, as it can depend entirely on the topic, but typically, an MA thesis is around 150 pages in length.
 During the first year of study, preferably upon arrival, the MA student finds a thesis supervisor.
 The thesis supervisor must be able to supervise a student based on their areas of expertise.
 The student then sets out to find an MA thesis topic, if necessary with the help of their supervisor.
 The department will then set up a supervisory committee, consisting of the Chair of Department, the Graduate Studies Coordinator, the AVP Research and Graduate Studies, and at least one further member who will function as an external reader.
 Once this has been done, a form will be submitted to the Graduate Studies Coordinator, the Dean of Arts, and the AVP Research and Graduate Studies.
 During the course of the first year, the student will further develop a working hypothesis or thesis topic and bibliography.
 The student is required to give a formal presentation of their thesis topic in a public sitting, to which the supervisory committee and the AVP Research and Graduate Studies, as well as the public at large, have been invited.
 After this public presentation, which typically takes place in September of the second year (that is, at the beginning of the second year), the student will write his/her thesis.
 Students will set up meetings with their supervisor as required.
-The thesis is to be completed and submitted for examination no later than March 1 of the second year.
+The thesis is to be completed and submitted for examination no later than February 15 of the second year.
 At that time, the thesis will be sent to the members of the supervisory committee.
+If it is deemed of sufficient quality, the thesis will be sent to an external reader.
+If the supervisory committee feels that it is not of sufficient quality, but the student wishes to submit it for formal evaluation anyway, the thesis will be sent out for evaluation.
 The student will then be required to hold another public presentation of their thesis, to which the supervisory committee members have been invited, as well as the AVP Research and Graduate Studies.
-In accordance with the regulations of the University, an official notice of thesis defense will be given.
+In accordance with the regulations of the University, an official notice of thesis defense will be sent out.
 The MA candidate, supervisory committee and the AVP Research and Graduate Studies will then retire to a different location, where the candidate will defend his/her thesis (a viva voce examination in camera).
-After the defense, the committee and AVP Research and Graduate Studies will provide the candidate with feedback, typically in the form of a written report.
+After the defense, the committee and AVP Research and Graduate Studies will provide the candidate with feedback, typically both verbally and in the form of a written report.
 They will also inform the student as to whether the thesis has been accepted or rejected, and, if applicable, what changes are required before it can be accepted.
 The committee will fill out a Masters Thesis Examination Form.
 There are four possible outcomes of the examination: